 The satellites also broadcast their position at the time of broadcast, with all GPS signals broadcasting at 1.57542 GHz (L1 Signals) and 1.2276 GHz (L2 Signals).
 These two bits of information allow you to determine the position on the earth with all the satellites sending accurate time to earth.
 The GPS receiver can compare the difference of time between the signal being sent and received to devise the distance between you.

 Elements of GPS

-- Control Segment– This segment includes the stations placed on the earth’s equator for controlling the satellites.
+- Control Segment: This segment includes the stations placed on the earth’s equator for governing the satellites.

 Definition of GPRS

 However, more technologies and generations have evolved after GPRS.
-GPRS also deploys new schemes for channel coding and timeslot bundling.
-Internet protocol (IP) based core architecture is incorporated to support integrated voice and data applications within wireless packet data networks.
+GPRS also employs latest schemes for timeslot bundling and channel coding.
+Internet protocol (IP) based principal architecture is incorporated to support integrated voice and data applications within wireless packet data networks.

 - The speed of the connection has improved which is around 56-118 Kbps by combining GSM time slots.